thephm/the-beans/docs/glossary.md

 **Notification**: A message sent to users about events like new roasters or reviews.

+**Owner Contact Fields**: Roaster-specific fields that store owner contact information (ownerName, ownerEmail, ownerBio, ownerMobile) independently of the User relationship.

+**Owner**: The person or entity who owns/operates a coffee roasting business, whose contact information can be stored in roaster profiles.

 **PWA (Progressive Web App)**: A web application that can be installed on mobile devices and works offline.

 **Prisma**: TypeScript ORM used for database modeling and access.